bannnedb/Religious-values-test/README.md

-# 9axes.github.io
+# Religious Values Test
-The 9axes Political Quiz measures individuals' political values across 9 axes.
+The Second Version (3rd of Feb, 22).